Mangrove: Increasing survival of offspring

 In this harsh environment, mangroves have evolved a special mechanism to help their offspring survive.
 Mangrove seeds are buoyant and are therefore suited to water dispersal.
 Unlike most plants, whose seeds germinate in soil, many mangroves (e.g. red mangrove) are viviparous, meaning their seeds germinate while still attached to the parent tree.
 Once germinated, the seedling grows either within the fruit (e.g. Aegialitis, Avicennia and Aegiceras), or out through the fruit (e.g. Rhizophora, Ceriops, Bruguiera and Nypa) to form a propagule (a ready-to-go seedling) which can produce its own food via photosynthesis.

 The mature propagule then drops into the water, which can transport it great distances.
-Propagules can survive desiccation and remain dormant for over a year before arriving in a suitable environment.
-Once a propagule is ready to root, its density changes so that the elongated shape now floats vertically rather than horizontally.
+The propagules of some species, such as red mangrove, can survive desiccation and remain buoyant and viable for up to a year before arriving in a suitable environment.
+Once in a suitable, low-salinity environment, air-filled intercellular spaces flood with water so that the elongated shape now floats vertically rather than horizontally.
 In this position, it is more likely to lodge in the mud and root.
-If it does not root, it can alter its density and drift again in search of more favorable conditions.
+If it does not root, it can regain buoyancy and drift again in search of more favorable conditions.

 Taxonomy and evolution

 The following listings, based on Tomlinson, 2016, give the mangrove species in each listed plant genus and family.
 Mangrove environments in the Eastern Hemisphere harbor six times as many species of trees and shrubs as do mangroves in the New World.
 Genetic divergence of mangrove lineages from terrestrial relatives, in combination with fossil evidence, suggests mangrove diversity is limited by evolutionary transition into the stressful marine environment, and the number of mangrove lineages has increased steadily over the Tertiary with little global extinction.
+However, the first mangroves were composed of marine taxa that had become adapted to coastal, brackish environments, and these are documented as early as the Pennsylvanian, and other examples are known from the early Cisuralian.
+It is likely that mangroves are even older than that, given that life originated in the seas, and that many environments previously thought to be freshwater (and many of which had an abundant flora) display evidence of marine influence.